-14) Prevention of Sexual Harussment
+14) Prevention of Sexual Harassment

-A. Using the 5 randomly selected employees officials from Payroll and Personnel procedure #9A, obtained sexual harassment training documentation from management, and observed that the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year as required by R.S.
+A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A, obtained sexual harassment training documentation from management, and observed that the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year as required by R.S.
 42:343.

-The Fund does not have any employees However, the Louisiana Assessors' Association provides management and other administrative services to the Fund for a fee.
-We selected all employees of Louisiana Assessors' Association with responsibilities pertaining to the Fund and obtained sexual harassment compliance documentation from management and determined whether the Fund maintained documentation to demonstrate that required sexual harassment training was completed.
+The Fund does not have any employees.
+However, the Louisiana Assessors' Association provides management and other administrative services to the Fund for a fee.
+We selected all employees of Louisiana Assessors' Association with responsibilities pertaining to the Fund and obtained sexual harassment compliance documentation from management and determined whether the Fund and obtained sexual harassment compliance documentation from management and determined whether the Fund maintained documentation to demonstrate that require sexual harassment training was completed.
 No exceptions noted.